 The white color can be solid pure white, or white with a yellowish or cream cast.
 There may also be black guard hairs.
 Typically the undercoat is pure white.

 The red color range can span the gamut from a dark rusty brownish red to a light, strawberry blonde red.
-The Siberian Husky colors copper is one form of red.
+Copper is one form of red.

 The black and white color pattern is a quite common one for Siberian Huskies.
 The black color can show up as jet black, black banded or dilute (can appear silver).